scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

    >>> print(sorted(Counter(y_resampled).items()))
    [(0, 64), (1, 208), (2, 4551)]

-The user can set up the number of times the edited nearest neighbours method should be repeated through the paramter `max_iter`.
+The user can set up the number of times the edited nearest neighbours method should be repeated through the parameter `max_iter`.

 The repetitions will stop when: